 With premium faux leather, pillows that could make your bed envious and enough armrest control to make you rethink chairs, the Secretlab Omega 2020 gaming chair ($359) will give you (another) excuse to sit in front of the PC for hours.

-With a fleshed out list of adjustments and luxurious feeling leather it’s a treat, but our elbows could go for a little more cushioning.
+With a fleshed out list of adjustments and luxurious feeling leather, it’s a treat that tops our list of best gaming chairs, but our elbows could go for a little more cushioning.

 My review version of the Omega 2020 chair has the “Stealth” design, black with machine-embroidered red stitching and gold-and-white logos on the front and back.
 I got a kick out of the 2020 logo on the backrest, since that’ll only be timely for a year.
 It’s a simple design, and the branding stands out the most.
 However, other design choices are available (see the Alternate Designs section below).

 Secretlab really lived up to its namesake with its 2020 series line (named for the year it originally expected it to release).
-Both chairs in that line, the Titan and our Omega, feature a new type of PU leather Secretlab designed to be what it says is four times stronger than regular PU.
+Both chairs in that line, the Titan and our Omega, feature a new type of PU, or faux, leather Secretlab designed to be what it says is four times stronger than regular PU.

 PU stands for polyurethanes, a type of polymer said to be stronger and harder than rubber and more flexible than plastic while being resistant to abrasion.
 That said, anyone who's owned a peeling PU-leather piece of furniture knows the material isn't always that durable.
 So it's nice to hear the company has been working to improve that.